Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Distributional models, methods of estimation and testing

-The volume profile data is sorted in ascending order in which the $i$-th order statistic is denoted by $x_{(i,n)}$.
-The method proposed by \citet{McCulloch1986} and \citet{McCulloch1998} estimates the model parameters based on sample quantiles, while correcting for estimator skewness due to the evaluation of the sample quantiles $\widehat{q}_p(x)$, the $p^{th}$ quantile of $x$ from the order statistics of the sample.
-The stages of this estimation involve the following:
+The method used to estimate the parameters for the $\alpha$-stable is based on the quantile approach of \citet{McCulloch1986} and \citet{McCulloch1998}.
+This approach was selected because it is known to be computationally robust and efficient.
+Estimates of the model parameters are based on sample quantiles, while correcting for estimator bias due to the evaluation of the sample quantiles.
+We let $x_{(p)}$ be the $p$-th population quantile and $\widehat{x}_{(p)}$ to be the sample quantile from the order statistics of the sample.
+The four parameters in the $\alpha$-stable model under the parametrization presented are determined from a set of five pre-determined quantiles for the parameter ranges $\alpha \in [0,2.0]$, $\beta \in [-1,1]$, $\gamma \in [0,\infty)$ and $\delta \in \mathbb{R}$ as detailed in \citet{McCulloch1986}.
+The stages of this estimation involve the following details:

-\begin{enumerate} \item{\textbf{Obtain a finite sample consistent estimator of quantiles:} with the $x_{(i,n)}$ arranged in ascending order, the skewness correction is made by matching the sample order statistics with $\widehat{q}_{s(i)}(x)$ where $s(i) = \frac{2i-1}{2n}$.
-Then a linear interpolation to $p$ from the two adjacent $s(i)$ values is used to establish $\widehat{q}_p(x)$ as a consistent estimator of the true quantiles.
-This corrects for spurious skewness present in finite samples and $\widehat{q}_p(x)$ is a consistent estimator of $q_p(x)$.} \item{\textbf{Obtain estimates of tail index $\alpha$ and skewness parameter $\beta$:} in \citet{McCulloch1986} two non-linear functions of $\alpha$ and $\beta$ are provided in terms of the quantiles as detailed in Equation \ref{Eqn:McCulloch86}.
+\begin{enumerate}[Step 1] \item{\textbf{Obtain a finite sample consistent estimator of quantiles:} with the $x_{i}$ arranged in ascending order, the skewness correction is made by matching the sample order statistics with $\widehat{x}_{s(i)}$ where $s(i) = \frac{2i-1}{2n}$.
+Then a linear interpolation to $p$ from the two adjacent $s(i)$ values is used to establish $\widehat{x}_{(p)}$ as a consistent estimator of the true quantiles.
+This corrects for spurious skewness present in finite samples and $\widehat{x}_{(p)}$ is a consistent estimator of $x_{(p)}$.} \item{\textbf{Obtain estimates of tail index $\alpha$ and skewness parameter $\beta$:} in \citet{McCulloch1986} non-linear functions of $\nu_\alpha$ of $\alpha$ and $\nu_\beta$ of $\beta$ are provided in terms of the quantiles as detailed in Equation \eqref{Eqn:McCulloch86}.